rightkick/Notes/terraform/README.md

 }
 ```

 The S3 bucket and DynamoDB table are usually defined under a separate Terraform project which has the sole purpose of bringing these resources up.
+This project is a minimal one and can use local Terraform state so as to avoid the chicken-&-egg problem.

 Example:
 ```